sebastianiorga/testing/debugging.md

 ~~Ahh, the parameterized url is meant to just hit the pages controller.
 But `http://localhost:3000/asd?edit=true` also doesn't manage to load the ckeditor stuff.
 What's up with that?~~

-The page with slug 'asd' didn't exist anymore and I was just reloading the wrong page.
+~~The page with slug 'asd' didn't exist anymore and I was just reloading the wrong page.~~

 Interlude: We need to [strong_paramaterize the effective_menus params](https://github.com/sebastianiorga/effective_regions/commit/5b2c5af31b0a29da81dfbd7721aa1b580e39a529).
 Now we can save menus.
 (Assuming we visit on non-slugged path).

-Continuing: Hmmm.
+~~Continuing: Hmmm.
 One of the pages didn't trigger the region editor.
 Heisenbug.
-Deleted it and all other pages + menus work fine.
+Deleted it and all other pages + menus work fine.~~

+I'm a scumbag and did not define a proper template file.
+As such pages requiring the template file that contained only 'water 2014' didn't trigger the CKEditor(duhhhh).

 ###Last quibble